kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 {% endprism %}
 The above-example created a variable called `xhr`, then checked to see if `XMLHttpRequest` was attached to the browser's `window` object.
 If it was, then `xhr` directly referenced a new instance of `XMLHttpRequest` when it performed AJAX tasks.

 The example also checked to see if `ActiveXObject` was attached to the browser via the `window` object.
-If it was, then `xhr` will directly reference a new instance of `ActiveXObject` when it performed AJAX tasks.
+If it was, then `xhr` would directly reference a new instance of `ActiveXObject` when it performed AJAX tasks.

 Developers later realized that `window.ActiveXObject` was used differently across the older versions of IE. They also realized that some browsers heavily in use at the time didn't support XHR at all.